ClassAudio.co.nz

 The SPL of music is not consistent and varies with every beat, bar, song and act.
 Establishing the average SPL (LEQ) for music requires a sound meter capable of recording an average SPL over time.
 Measuring the intensity of sound vibrations, SPL, requires metering devices like those shown below.
 Meters that record LEQ (Average Level) are often more expensive; however, the free iOS NIOSH App, is effective in measuring SPL and Dose.

 Measuring SPL, requires metering devices like those shown below.
-Meters that record Leq (Average Level) are often more expensive;
+Meters that record Leq (Average Level) are often more expensive; However, the free iOS NIOSH App, is effective in measuring SPL ... and dose.

 Environmental Noise Measurements - SC Noise Survey